 Work on the ‘secret sauce’ of success

 Well, first of all, the successful consultants/coaches believe strongly in what they’re doing.
 In challenging times, they keep the faith that they have something special to offer.

-Certainly, the freedom fighters in the Matrix believed Neo was special (even though at first, he himself didn’t understand why people felt that about him, he came to realise his sense of purpose was his strength and he persisted towards his goal of sustainable freedom from the matrix.
+Certainly, the freedom fighters in the Matrix believed Neo was special – even though at first, he himself didn’t understand why people felt that about him.
+But he came to realise his sense of purpose was his strength and he persisted towards his goal of sustainable freedom from the matrix.

-There are profound insights in this and when it comes to the secret ingredients in the success sauce.
-Having a strong purpose, good planning and perseverance are good foundations for success in a consulting business.
+There are profound insights in this and when it comes to the secret ingredients in the success sauce, having a strong purpose, good planning and perseverance are good foundations for success in a consulting business.
 Another two key ingredients for success in a consulting business are positioning and pricing.
-Here’s a bit more on each one.

 KEY INGREDIENT #1 – PURPOSE